akadir/muninn/README.md

 - __DATA_SOURCE_URL:__ Url of your postgres database
 - __DATA_SOURCE_USERNAME:__ postgres username
 - __DATA_SOURCE_PASSWORD:__ postgres password
+- __FOLLOWING_COUNT_LIMIT:__ Limit for user's following count.
+Default 0.
+0 means no limit.
+10 means users who have more than 10 following will not be authenticated.
 - __USER_TIMEZONE:__ default:UTC Timezone for Muninn
 ### 1. Run Application as jar file